Strategic Research Plan Renewal

 The current Strategic Research Plan (SRP) that is in effect is the 2012-2017 SRP.

-This SRP remains in effect until a renewed Plan becomes available before the end of 2019.
-The SRP renewal process was delayed until the 2018-19 period because of changes in staffing for two key academic administration positions in the latter half of 2017 (the Vice-President Academic and Research, and the Associate Vice-President Research / Dean of Graduate Studies and Research), and an accompanying desire to renew the SRP in direct conjunction with the Academic Plan renewal process.
+This SRP remains in effect until a renewed Plan becomes available before the end of summer 2021.
+Starting the SRP renewal process was delayed until the 2018-19 period because of changes in staffing for two key academic administration positions in the latter half of 2017 (the Vice-President Academic and Research, and the Associate Vice-President Research / Dean of Graduate Studies and Research), and an accompanying desire to renew the SRP in direct conjunction with the Academic Plan renewal process.
+Restrictions from COVID-19 precautions imposed further delay beyond initial planning, but the Academic Pan renewal was competed and approved in December 2020; and this SRP Renewal will be completed by summer 2021.

 In the fall of 2018, Dr. Malcolm Butler (Vice-President Academic and Research) and Dr. Adam Sarty (Associate Vice-President Research, and Dean of Graduate Studies and Research) began a coordinated campus-wide consultation process aimed at jointly renewing both the University’s Academic Plan and its Strategic Research Plan (SRP).
 The choice to renew both Plans concurrently was based on the acknowledgement that both Plans should be self-consistent, with the SRP reflecting a fuller articulation of research priorities that appear within the Academic Plan itself.
 Information regarding the renewal process of the Academic Plan can be found at this link.